Research finds a lack of strong association between pelvic tilts and pain. (Photo by Nick Ng)

 “Nociception involves peripheral sensory neurons picking up on changes in the tissue environment and sending these messages to the spinal cord and brain,” Gronski said.
 “The brain filters the information and whether someone will experience pain or not is highly dependent on context, their beliefs and thoughts about pain, and even subconscious factors that we have yet to discover.”

 For example, the S1 joint had a variation between 20 to 65 degrees at the vertebral endplate at the horizontal axis, and lumbar lordosis varied between 41 to 82 degrees.
-(2)

 Even the landmarks that clinicians were taught to palpate in a pelvic tilt assessment—anterior superior iliac spine (ASIS) and posterior superior iliac spine (PSIS)— vary in position and angle.

 They warned, “The ASIS-PSIS angle should not be used in isolation to assess pelvic orientation.
 Additional factors should also be taken into consideration, such as the depth of the lumbar lordosis and the hip joint angle in standing with neutral knee joint alignment.”
 Any type of pelvic tilt assessment should be “viewed with caution.”
-(4)

 However, a previous larger study of 323 radiographs of the pelvis found a similar pattern of asymmetry between the left and right sides of the pelvis where the researchers measured the difference of heights from the iliac crests to the acetabuli.
-(5) They reported “a much lower prevalence and a smaller range of pelvic asymmetries” compared to earlier similar studies.
-(6) The primary difference is that this study included scans of the pelvis and abdominal region, not just from scans of patients with back pain, and it did not included ASIS-PSIS angles.
+They reported “a much lower prevalence and a smaller range of pelvic asymmetries” compared to similar studies.

 “To say that any one body needs to be in any one posture or position is unrealistic, fear-mongering, and steals a person’s self-efficacy by sending messages of fragility instead of capability.” ~ Dr. Susie Gronski

-Gronski asked three questions to clinicians who do use pelvic tilt assessment: Why are you assessing?
-What valuable information does it provide?
-How does it translate into function or helping that person move better?
+Gronski asked three questions to clinicians who do use pelvic tilt assessment:

-For example, physical therapists use certain hands-on tests to see if there is pain or dysfunction in a patient’s sacroiliac joint.
+For example, she said physical therapists use certain hands-on tests to see if there is pain or dysfunction in a patient’s sacroiliac joint.
 Although such tests are able to differentiate pain between the lower back and sacroiliac joint, they do not tell clinicians or patients why there is pain.

 “These tests also tell us nothing about the amount of movement in the sacroiliac joint,” Gronski said.
 “In fact, the reliability of feeling a few degrees of motion in a structure that is very stable and support is questionable.
 We’re talking about millimeters of movement.”